romelgomez/cakephp-marketplace/README.md

 The config database file is in /cakephp-marketplace/php/app/Config/database.php

-## 4) There are files that are constantly rewritten, they are:
+## 4) There are directories that are constantly rewritten, they are:

 To resolve this issues apply the following: